bczsalba/pytermgui/docs/inline.md

-Our objective today will be to implement a function that lets us use PyTermGUI widgets in an inline-context, e.g. from the terminal prompt while retaining the shell's state.
+Our objective today will be to implement a function that lets us use PyTermGUI widgets in an inline context, e.g. from the terminal prompt while retaining the shell's state.

 This type of usage is common for simple prompts that are part of a greater, CLI-based application; they give you the cool-factor of the TUI, and in our case its mouse & keyboard input options, while staying in a CLI environment.